Configuring Underlying Ethernet Devices

 You can view configured Ethernet Devices that have been successfully applied to the device (saved to flash) in the Ethernet Device Status table.
 This page is accessed by clicking the Ethernet Device Status Table button located at the bottom of the Ethernet Devices table.
 The Ethernet Device Status table can also be accessed from the Navigation tree (see Viewing Ethernet Device Status).

 You cannot delete an Ethernet Device that is associated with an IP network interface (in the IP Interfaces table).
-You can only delete it once you have disassociated it from the IP network interface.
+You can only delete it after you've disassociated it from the IP network interface.

 The following procedure describes how to configure Ethernet Devices through the Web interface.
 You can also configure it through ini file [DeviceTable] or CLI (configure network > network-dev).